Transamerica Redwood Park

 Coit Tower

-An Art Deco tower on Telegraph Hill with 360-degree views from the top and Depression-era murals inside.
-Take the Filbert Steps up for the full experience.
+An Art Deco tower on Telegraph Hill with panoramic views and Depression-era murals inside.
+Take the Filbert Steps up through the gardens and wild parrots.

 Twin Peaks

-The highest point you can drive to in San Francisco.
+The highest point you can drive to in San Francisco at 922 feet.
 On a clear day you can see from the Farallon Islands to Mount Diablo.
-Come at sunset or after dark.
+Christmas Tree Point is the main viewpoint.

 Painted Ladies Victorian Walk

 The famous row of Victorians on Alamo Square is just the start.
-San Francisco has over 48,000 Victorian and Edwardian homes worth exploring on foot.
+San Francisco has roughly 48,000 Victorian and Edwardian homes built between 1849 and 1915.

 Chinatown Walking Tour